Mile End, Tower Hamlets

 Over the course of the 18th century the road was lined with a contrasting mixture of merchants’ houses and industrial buildings, including a brewery and a distillery.
 A blue plaque at 88 Mile End Road marks the site of the house where Captain James Cook once lived.

-In another of Mile End’s contrasts, Dr Barnardo converted warehouses alongside the Regent’s Canal into Copperfield Road ragged school (now a museum) in 1876, while colleges were established on Mile End Road in the 1880s that became part of the University of London in 1915.
+In another of Mile End’s contrasts, Dr Barnardo converted warehouses alongside the Regent’s Canal into Copperfield Road ragged school (which later became a museum) in 1876, while colleges were established on Mile End Road in the 1880s that became part of the University of London in 1915.
+The photograph at the top of this article shows the Queen’s Building and clock tower at Queen Mary University of London.*

 Conditions in the district deteriorated during the first half of the 20th century and after the Second World War the London County Council and Stepney borough council cleared bomb sites and slums (including Captain Cook’s house) and rebuilt intensively.
 Blocks of flats rose ever higher up until the late 1970s but housing associations have built less obtrusively in the last three decades.
 The road retains a selection of Georgian gems but these are overshadowed by the low-rent shops and takeaways that have replaced the grand emporia of a century ago.